brendanhasz/probflow/docs/example_correlation.rst

 TODO: note that this treats it as a generative model (ie only y no x)

-TODO: test that this works after implementing MultivariateNormal....

 .. tabs::

     .. group-tab:: TensorFlow